jarekratajski/etaWs/presentation/reveal/src/lconf/eta_lconfws.md

 It is not haskell course, we will see and learn only basic syntax

-It does not cover fully JVM topics (only selected ones)
+It does not cover all JVM topics (only selected ones)

 We will *scratch the surface* of many topics

+I am  open for questions

+any time